bedwards/neuralese/the_oblique_path.md

 *For reference, AI-2027 predicts: The government adds security clearance requirements at AI labs.
 Some safety researchers are fired as potential whistleblowers.
 Allied nations are kept in the dark.*

-**Three radically different paths:**
+**Three paths diverging from AI-2027's focus on national security:**

-1. **The Political Realignment** (35%): The AI issue scrambles traditional coalitions.
+1. **The Political Realignment** (40%): The AI issue scrambles traditional coalitions.
 Pro-worker Democrats ally with anti-corporate conservatives.
 Pro-business Republicans ally with techno-optimist progressives.
 The 2028 primaries begin under unprecedented uncertainty.

 2. **The First Strike** (35%): White-collar workers at a major tech company walk out over AI-related job cuts.
 The strike is small but symbolic.
 The professional class, which had never seen itself as labor, discovers that it is.

-3. **The Underground Crackdown** (30%): Federal law enforcement launches a coordinated operation against underground AI providers.
+3. **The Underground Crackdown** (25%): Federal law enforcement launches a coordinated operation against underground AI providers.
 Servers are seized, operators arrested.
 The crackdown succeeds tactically but fails strategically—the underground adapts and decentralizes.

 **>>> SELECTED: The Political Realignment**